lmponcio/PostgreSQL-db-gelato/README.md

 In this project, I design a database of ice cream shops that sell products appropriate for people with dietary requirements.

-I decided to create this project to practice PostgreSQL, Database design, Web scraping, and Data Wrangling.
+I decided to create this project to practice PostgreSQL, Database design, SQL Querying, Web scraping, and Data Wrangling.

 I chose this project because people close to me have dietary requirements, so I find the topic interesting (I was also inspired by the [Two Scoops Django book](https://www.feldroy.com/books/two-scoops-of-django-3-x) and [Messina's website](./media/inspiration.jpg)), and because the dietary requirements allow me to have all three types of relationships in one small project:
 - **many-to-many** for the ice creams that comply with multiple dietary requirements,